 There must be proof of continuous and uninterrupted use for the period set by state law.
 The continuity criteria will likely not be met if the usage is too rare for a reasonable landowner to bother protesting.

-Generally speaking, all occupation of the property must be:
+Generally speaking, all occupations of the property must be:

-- Hostile: The person seeking adverse possession is doing so without permission of the owner.
-Obviously if the owner gave permission adverse possession would not be necessary.
+- Hostile: The person seeking adverse possession is doing so without the permission of the owner.
+Obviously, if the owner gave permission adverse possession would not be necessary.